raspberrypilearning/music-player/en/step_4.md

 Button B is on the right, so we will use this button to skip to the next track.

-To do this we need to change the value of the `tune` variable by `1`.
+To do this we need to change the value of the <code style="background-color: #DC143C">tune</code> variable by `1`.

 We can re-use our code we created to control what happens when Button A is pressed.

 --- task ---

-**Right click** on the top part of the `on button A pressed` block that you now have in the code editor panel.
+**Right click** on the top part of the <code style="background-color: #D400D4">on button A pressed</code> block that you now have in the code editor panel.

 Click `Duplicate` to make a copy of the whole block.

-You should now have a second `on button A pressed` block that will be 'greyed out'.
+You should now have a second code style="background-color: #D400D4">on button A pressed</code> block that will be 'greyed out'.

 Make these changes to the 'greyed out' block: